DS3a/iGrow/README.md

 the sensor outputs, and other things were simulated using a random generator from numpy in the project called grover.
 You can view the source code, and run it if you want in the folder called grover, using the command <br> <b>python main.py</b><br>
+(Make sure the webserver is running first, on the port 8000)

 ### make sure, you use the virtual environment /dashboard/venv while using grover, and dashboard
 assume that the grover app is the raspberry pi on iGrow, which collects all the values from the various sensors on the machine,